MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 2/1 - Data Types.md

 * The **scope** of a variable refers to where and when variable can be used.

 * A **local variable** is a variable that is declared within a local scope.
-It may be accessed and modified only within the context (e.g. a function or a loop) it was declared in.
+It may be accessed and modified only within the context (e.g. the body of a conditional structure) it was declared in.
 It is lost when its context is completed.

 * A **global variable** is a variable that is declared within a global scope.
 It may be accesssed (but not necessarily modified) throughout the entire program.